warbe-maker/VBA-Trace/README.md

 eh: ' any error haning
 End Sub
 ```
-Note: Never use Exit but Go-to xt instead to ensure the EoP (end of procedure) statement is not bypassed.
+Attention: Never use Exit but Goto xt instead to ensure the EoP (end of procedure) statement is not bypassed.

+## Note
+This execution trace module an the error handler module have three main things in common:
+1. Both use the _fMsg_ UserForm because of its flexibility
+2. Both require for each concerned module a function which uniquely identifies a procedure
+3. Both use BoP (Begin of Procedure) and EoP (End of Procedure) statements.
+The execution trace to trace the procedures start/end when executed and the error handler to maintain a _path to the error_